 Docebo’s AI analyzes learning content of any nature, understanding its content and using that content to exponentially improve learning content discoverability with the platform’s search feature.
 Upon sharing a new learning asset or creating new training material, AI analyzes the asset to produce search results that are more relevant.
 For example, a video is searched and discovered by its spoken content to produce much more effective learning experiences by putting content that the learners want in front of them more easily and more effectively.
 Learn more about the search engine in your platform.

 AI analyzes learning assets (formal and informal), identifying key phrases and creating tags for the assets automatically.
 This helps make content easier to find using the deep search mentioned above.
 For example, upon sharing a video as a new learning asset, AI “listens” to the entire video, understands its key phrases, and it generates up to 10 suggested tags for the learning asset uploader in order to help with content categorization and search.
 Tags can also be manually edited if necessary, and, given the stochastic nature of the language understanding algorithms used in auto-tagging, human supervision of the suggested tags is recommended.
-Learn more about creating and sharing formal and informal content in your platform.
+You can disable the auto-tagging feature in your platform’s Advanced Settings.
+Learn more about creating and sharing formal content and informal content in your platform.

 Docebo’s AI needs a minimum number of words (16 words) to process to be able to compute tags, and that, for security reasons, auto-tagging is not performed on private content (that is, content requiring authentication to be accessed).
 When uploading private content, we suggest you add tags manually.
 Please note that only Superadmins and experts can add tags manually when uploading an informal asset, while users can add or edit manual tags only once the asset has been published.